digideskio/garena.github.io/source/_posts/2015-10-13-hello-marshmallow-runtime-runtime-permission.markdown

 ![Permission Granted](/images/permission-api-22.png)

-However, we shall have **NO** execuse keeping this configuration as user can turn off the permission if they determine to do so.
+However, we shall have **NO** excuse keeping this configuration as user can turn off the permission if they determine to do so.

 ## The Most Challenging Part